San Benito County Court Records

 Hours: Monday–Friday, 8:00 AM–5:00 PM

-Mail requests should include the number of copies desired, the appropriate fee by money order, bank check, or personal check, and a self-addressed stamped envelope.
+Mail requests should include the number of copies desired, payment by money order, bank check, or personal check, and a self-addressed stamped envelope.

 Birth and Death Records

 While not court records, birth and death certificates are frequently needed alongside family court filings.
-The San Benito County Clerk Department issues certificates for events that occurred in the county.
-Records are available from 1874 to the present.
+The San Benito County Clerk Department issues certificates for events that occurred in the county, with records available from 1874 to the present.

 Under California Health & Safety Code Section 103526, authorized (certified) copies of vital records are restricted to the registrant, immediate family members, legal representatives, law enforcement, and other statutory designees.
 Any person may obtain an informational copy, which bears the legend "Informational, Not a Valid Document to Establish Identity".
 Applications for birth or death certificates can be submitted online, by mail, or in person at the Clerk's office.